David Lichtenstein: REIT and further investments (2004–2010)

 Lichtenstein announced in 2006 that he would be launching a real estate investing trust (REIT), which allowed Lightstone to raise capital from outside investors.
 The REIT, named Lightstone Value Plus, had a fund value of $300 million and aimed to invest in a mix of office, retail and other commercial properties.
-According to The New York Times, many developers at the time were focusing on "trophy buildings" in major United States cities.
+According to The New York Times, many developers at the time were focusing on "trophy buildings" in major the US cities.
 His strategy differed from that of many major investors at the time, as he stated, "do you want to go to a fishing hole where there's a lot of other people fishing, or do you want to be where you're the only guy with a hook in the water?
 We would concentrate on any place where the big boys aren't."

 During the same year, Lichtenstein returned to investing in housing with a number of large investments in affordable housing.
 He purchased 5,000 units across 19 multifamily rental properties in Detroit.
 It was reported that the entire deal was for a total of $200 million.
 His second housing deal of the year was in Birmingham, Alabama, where he spent a total of $303 million on a number of apartment buildings.
 While expanding the diversity of investments, he also moved into hospitality in 2007 with his biggest single deal to date.
 Lightstone acquired Extended Stay Hotels for a total of $8.1 billion, making Lightstone the parent company of one of the largest mid-priced hotel brands in the United States.
 At the time, it was said the hotel group had 683 hotels across 44 US states and Canada.
+Extended Stay later sought bankruptcy protection due to the Great Recession.

 Lichtenstein sold Prime Retail in 2010 to Simon Property Group, who were already the biggest outlet mall owners in the United States.
 The $2.3 billion deal freed up cash for further investments.